Haibo-Yang-OSU/homepage/_posts/2020-08-03-blog-post-2-markdown.md

 ## Block Elements

 ### Paragraphs and Line Breaks
 Def: A paargraph is simply one or more consecutive lines of text, seperated by one or more blank lines.

-When you do want to insert a <br /> break tag using Markdown, you end a line with two or more spaces, then type return.
+When you do want to insert a '<br />' break tag using Markdown, you end a line with two or more spaces, then type return.